dwainetrain/minderva/README.md

 - REFACTOR(leads to better readability/editability)

-- [ ] it should have the option to indicate a in/correct answer
+- [ ] it should have the option to indicate a in/correct answer and tally answer

-- [ ] it should show an error if a card doesn't exist for edit or delete
+- [x] it should show an error if a card doesn't exist for edit or delete (NA)

-- [ ] it should be refactored into a more managable scheme
+- [ ] it should be refactored into MVC pattern

-- [ ] display cards should use the display method? (the method is now obsolete, refactor logic)
+- [x] display cards should use the display method? (the method is now obsolete, refactor logic)
+- [ ] remove quiz from flashcard object
+- [ ] utilize event delegation for edit and delete buttons (tentative)